 Summarizing the study: a total of 441 Sonoma tree vole nests were found including 215 active and 226 inactive nests.
 Mature stands with larger Douglas-fir trees and those with higher densities of Douglas-fir trees tended to have the most nests while pole and young stands with relativity few or no Douglas-fir trees tended to have fewer nests.
 Therefore, retention of large Douglas-fir trees combined with other conservation strategies such as riparian protection, other species protection measures (e.g. northern spotted owl nest zones), or as part of a structural element retention strategy wherein large trees with complex structure are retained may help maintain Sonoma tree vole populations.
 The HCP conservation strategy for this species was developed to mitigate a management strategy of even-aged (clear cut) harvest of approximately 178 million board feet per year (mmbf).
-HRC uses uneven-aged (selection) harvest of approximately 55 mmbf average per year (over a ten year period beginning in 2008-2009).
+HRC uses primarily uneven-aged (selection and group selection) harvest of approximately 55 mmbf average per year (over a ten year period beginning in 2008-2009).
 Selection harvest will retain a large tree component in all stands.
 In addition, HRC also retains all old growth trees meeting the company's old growth policy.
 Therefore, the HRC management model that will create or retain a multi-aged forest with large Douglas-fir trees across the property is likely to provide tree vole habitat in both the near and longer term.

 The habitat model that was developed through the above study is described in the attached manuscript (Chinnici, et al. 2012, In, Standiford, R.B.; Weller, T.J.; Piirto, D.D.; Stuart, J.D., tech. cords.
 2012.
 Proceedings of the coast redwood forests in a changing California: a symposium for scientists and managers.
 Gen. Tech.
 Rep. PSW-GTR-238.
 Albany, CA: U.S. Department of Agriculture, Forest Service, Pacific Southwest Research Station).
-We recommend that the habitat model described therein be used to track and report Sonoma tree vole habitat and connectivity by watershed unit on an ongoing basis, and along with accompanying conservation measures, the results used to evaluate the effectiveness of the HCP.
+We recommend that the habitat model described therein be used to track and report Sonoma tree vole habitat and connectivity by watershed unit on a periodic basis, and along with accompanying conservation measures, the results used to evaluate the effectiveness of the HCP.
 At the time the attached manuscript was developed, only a subset of HRC watersheds, including the Mattole, had forest inventory data available for analysis.
-Inventory of the entire property should be completed by early 2014.
-Thus we recommend reporting on the habitat model results for all HRC covered lands during 2014, or in our 2014 annual report, and update the information every five years thereafter.
+The property-wide forest inventory was completed in 2014.
+However, results were not available in time to run the habitat model in time for this report.
+Thus we recommend reporting on the habitat model results for all HRC covered lands during 2015, or in the 2015 annual report, and update the information every five to ten years thereafter.